-Soaked cashews are an essential step in creating creamy cashew-based recipes.
+Soaking cashews is an essential step in making creamy dairy-free recipes.
 Most recipes will have their own soaking process, but it may not always work for your schedule.
-I’ve compiled the top 3 ways to soak cashews, fast or slow, so you can choose the method that works best for you!
+I’ve compiled the 3 easiest ways to soak cashews, quick, slow, or in-between, you choose the method that works best for you!

 Cashews are a great vegan staple food.
-They can be used to make a variety of vegan cheeses, sauces, dressings, mayo, and even sweet frosting!
+They can be used to make a variety of dairy-free recipes such as dressings, dips, vegan milk, cheese sauce, taco sauce, mayo, and even sweet frosting!

-But, before processing the raw nuts into a creamy cashew-based recipe, they need to be soaked.
+But, before processing the raw nuts into a creamy cashew-based recipe, they usually need to be soaked first.

-The 3 best ways to soak raw cashews are
+The 3 best methods for soaking raw cashews are:

 - Hot water soak